-- (1) Quizzes (30% total).
-At the beginning of class (3:05 to 3:20 p.m.), students will write a short quiz consisting of multiple-choice questions covering information contained in the assigned readings for that class.
-With the exception of extenuating circumstances (see below), students who arrive after 3:20 p.m. will not be permitted to write the quiz and a grade of zero (0%) will be recorded in the gradebook.
+- (1) Quizzes (40% total).
+At the beginning of class (3:00 to 3:15 p.m.), students will write a short quiz consisting of multiple-choice questions covering information contained in the assigned readings for that class.
+With the exception of extenuating circumstances (see below), students who arrive after 3:15 p.m. will not be permitted to write the quiz and a grade of zero (0%) will be recorded in the gradebook.
 There will be a total of ten (10) quizzes.
-The average of your performance on these ten quizzes will count for 30% of your final grade in the course.
-Quizzes will be completed individually. - (2) Class Activity Assignments (50% total).
+The average of your performance on these ten quizzes will count for 40% of your final grade in the course.
+Quizzes will be completed individually. - (2) Class Activity Assignments (40% total).
 A total of eleven (11) out-of-class assignments will be given in the course, each relating to a weekly in-class activity.
 Assignments will be graded on a "Pass/Fail" basis.
 A "Pass" entails demonstrating a clear and coherent understanding of pertinent concepts and material, and satisfactory completion of the assignment objectives.
-A "Fail" entails demonstrating of lack of understanding of concepts, or submission of an incomplete or late assignment.
+A "Fail" entails demonstrating of lack of understanding of concepts, failure to fully adhere to the assignment instructions, or submission of an incomplete or late assignment.
 Should you receive a "Fail" on any assignment, you have an opportunity to re-submit a corrected version of the assignment prior to the start of class the following week.
 In the case of resubmitted assignments, a new grade of "Pass" will be allotted half-marks.
-If you are not in class (for its entirety) to complete a weekly activity, and you cannot provide sufficient documentation to support your absence, you will receive a "Fail" on the corresponding activity assignment.
+If you are not in class, for its entirety, to complete a weekly activity, and you cannot provide sufficient documentation (a medical note or documentation of bereavement) to support your absence, you will receive a "Fail" on the corresponding activity assignment.
 Due dates for assignments are clearly outlined on the course Moodle page.
 Assignments will be completed and submitted in groups. - (3) Take-home Final Project (20% total).
 The take-home final project will consist of two parts, each worth 10%: (1) the finalized written version of your Proposed Research Project; (2) the results and discussion of our Class Research Project.
-Detailed discussion and instruction related to the Final Project will take place during our last class meeting on December 2.
+Detailed discussion and instruction related to the Final Project will take place during our last class meeting on April 11.
 Final Project submissions must adhere to APA format.
-The Final Project is due by 5:00 p.m. on December 12.
+The Final Project is due by 5:00 p.m. on April 22.
 The Final Project will be completed and submitted in groups.